Full 2014 Toyota Tacoma Review

 Standard safety equipment on the 2014 Toyota Tacoma includes antilock brakes (front disc, rear drum) with brake assist, stability control, front-seat side-impact airbags, full-length side curtain airbags and front active head restraints.
 A rearview camera is optional.

-In government crash testing, the 2014 Toyota Tacoma Access Cab received an overall rating of four stars out of five, with four stars for frontal impacts and five stars for side impacts.
-The Regular Cab scored the same except for side impacts (four stars).
+In government crash testing, the 2014 Toyota Tacoma received an overall rating of four stars out of five.
+Double Cab models received three out of five stars for frontal crash impact protection, and all other Tacomas received four stars.
+Access and Double Cab Tacomas received five stars for side crash protection, while the Regular Cab scored four stars.

-The Insurance Institute for Highway Safety gave the Tacoma its top rating of "Good" in the moderate-overlap front and side crash tests, but its second-to-worst rating of "Marginal" in the roof strength test.
+The Insurance Institute for Highway Safety gave the Tacoma its top rating of "Good" in the moderate-overlap frontal offset and side crash tests, but its second-to-worst rating of "Marginal" in the roof strength test.
 Its seat/head restraint design was rated "Good" for whiplash protection in rear impacts.

 Interior Design and Special Features